 There is a huge volume of work to read from and about Origenes, some of which can be found on the Web Links page of this site.
 For a start though, we recommend reading two of his most important works:

 “Origen: De Principiis” ‘Basic Principles’ is one of the most widely discussed works of Origenes, but unfortunately it does not come to us in its original form.
 The linked version presents both the Latin translation and the poor Greek copy of Origenes’ work and gives the reader an idea as to what the author was trying to present.

 “Origen, Commentary on the Gospel of John” This commentary was the pinnacle of Origenes’ work and fortunately for us, a small part of its original form is still available.
-The remaining fragments are published in English in two volumes which give us a taste for his logical approach to the search for the deeper spiritual meaning of the scriptures: Books 1-10 in ISBN 0-8132-1029-1 and Books 13-32 in ISBN: 081320089X.
+The remaining fragments are published in English in two volumes which give us a taste for his logical approach to the search for the deeper spiritual meaning of the scriptures: Commentary on the Gospel According to John, Books 1-10 and Commentary on the Gospel According to John Books 13-32.
 Attached is an extract of Book 10 where Origenes comments on the spiritual meaning of Jesus entering Jerusalem.

 Share your comments with us.

 Right here is the right webpage for everyone who wants to find out about this topic.

 You know so much its almost hard to argue with you (not that I actually will need to…HaHa).

 You certainly put a brand new spin on a subject that has been discussed for decades.

 Great stuff, just excellent!